sap-linuxlab/demo.sap_install/awx-ee/README.md

 podman login registry.redhat.io
 ansible-builder build -v 3 \
   --tag myregistry/sap-rh-ee:version \
-  --container-runtime=podman \
   --build-arg ANSIBLE_GALAXY_SERVER_RH_CERTIFIED_REPO_TOKEN \
   -f execution-environment-rh.yml
 ```

 > [!NOTE]
 > These building instructions are only tested on Linux.
 > These instructions do not work on Apple Silicon for x86 containers.
-> If you know how to build cross-platform EEs, feel free to contact me.
+> If you know how to build cross-platform EEs with ansible builder, feel free to contact me or create a pull request.